saikrishnajami/game-of-life/README.markdown

  - Establish effective team notification strategies and techniques
  - Configure build pipelines, parameterized jobs, matrix builds, and other advanced jobs
  - Manage a farm of Jenkins servers to run distributed builds
- - Implement automated deployment and continuous delivery
+ - Implement automated deployment and continuous delivery.

 ## The author